cylindricalcube/k8s-flask-postgres-app/README.md

     - Python end to end tests to ensure everything is working post-rollout (or during)
 - Full CI/CD setup instead of manual deployments to environments with version tracking between environments.
 - ConfigMaps should probably be immutable with SHAs added to their names for proper updates and fault tolerance
-- Better health checks and readiness checks
+- Better health checks and readiness checks for app/db
+- PostgreSQL
+    - Tune settings on the replication and other
+    - Node affinity settings
+    - Failover settings and management (currently replication is only possible one way)

 ## Requirements